 What are we doing?

-The improvement project will focus on the southern end of the Brighton Main Line between Three Bridges and Brighton.
-Major engineering work is planned for the Victorian-era tunnels at Balcombe, Clayton, Patcham and the railway which runs through them.
+The improvement project is focussing on the southern end of the Brighton Main Line between Three Bridges and Brighton.
+Major engineering work is planned for the Victorian-era tunnels at Balcombe, Clayton, Haywards Heath and Patcham and the railway which runs through them.

-We’ll be stemming leaks into the tunnels and improving drainage, while the third rail power supply and signalling will also be replaced or upgraded.
+We are stemming leaks into the tunnels and improving drainage, while the third rail power supply and signalling are also being replaced or upgraded.

-Elsewhere on the closed section, we will also replace the track and sets of points, which enable trains to switch between tracks.
+Elsewhere on the closed section, we are replacing the track and sets of points, which enable trains to switch between tracks.